Ukraine dam: UN warns of 'grave consequences' as thousands flee homes

 Ukraine said two law enforcement officers were injured in Russian shelling as they were evacuating local residents on Tuesday.

-On the Russian-seized riverbank of Nova Kakhovka, the Moscow-installed mayor Vladimir Leontyev said the city was underwater and 900 people had been evacuated.
+On the Russian-seized riverbank of Nova Kakhovka, the Moscow-installed authorities reported on Wednesday morning that water levels in the flooded city were now receding.

-The nearby small town of Oleshky was also heavily flooded, Kremlin-appointed officials said.
+Heavy flooding was earlier reported by the Kremlin-appointed officials in the nearby small town of Oleshky.

 It is not yet clear what caused the breach in the dam, but Ukraine's military intelligence has accused Russia of deliberately blowing it up to halt a long-expected Ukrainian counter-offensive.